isobaraustralia/fed-code-challenge-courses/README.md

 # Isobar Front End Code Challenge

 Congratulations on passing the first round interview at Isobar!
-We now love you to complete a code challenge to show us what you can do!
+We would now love you to complete a code challenge to show us what you can do!

-Please use your preferred JS framework (React, Vue, jQuery or Vanilla JS) to create a web application.
+Please use your preferred JS framework (React, Vue, jQuery or Vanilla JS) to create a small web application.

 We strongly recommend that you cap the time you spend on this challenge to 4hrs and showcase your strength and your coding standards while fulfilling the requirements for the challenge.

 ## The Challenge
-Use the data provided to create a small web app.
-You can pick as many/or as few of the criteria below to build the app.
+Use the data provided to create a small web application.
+You can pick as many/or as few of the criteria below to build the application within the recommended time cap.

 1. It should display list of all available courses
 2. It should have a search field where you can search and filter available courses by typing in the search field